 Potential of Ontology?

 In terms of real-world usage, the potential of the Ontology network is practically unlimited.
 This is because the blockchain protocol would benefit all business types – notably because it allows data to be transferred in a secure, transparent, fast and cheap manner.
+In general, Ontology offers businesses the flexibility to design a blockchain based on their personal wants and needs.

 Not only this, but Ontology will also be able to provide a platform for dApp and smart contracts, which will be supported by the NEO blockchain.
 Essentially, this opens the doors up to complete automation, meaning that organizations can perform data transactions without needing a third party to verify it.